Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Proposed Method

 \subsection{Multi-Task Learning Losses}

-First, our proposed SLU network can be trained in an end-to-end manner with SLU loss, $L_{SLU}$ from speech-to-intent(slot) data because it is directly integrated with the CTI.
+First, our proposed SLU network can be trained in an end-to-end manner with SLU loss ($L_{SLU}$) from speech-to-label data because it is directly integrated with the CTI.
 With this Interface, we can train each component of the SLU network independently, even after integration.
-Thus, the ASR network can be trained with usual ASR loss, $L_{ASR}$ on speech-to-text data, and the NLU network can be trained with NLU loss, $L_{NLU}$ on text-to-intent(slot) data.
-And we can use all the losses in Eq.~\eqref{eq_loss_total} to train the entire SLU network.
+Thus, the ASR network can be trained with usual ASR loss ($L_{ASR}$) on speech-to-text data, and the NLU network can be trained with NLU loss ($L_{NLU}$) on text-to-label data.
+And we can use all the losses to train the entire SLU network.